 It's The PC Gamer Show!
 In episode three we're introducing the new Large Pixel Collider Jr. with an afternoon of special living room gaming challenges.
 Can Counter-Strike maven Evan Lahti win when he's forced to play with an Xbox controller?
 Who will survive the frictionless mayhem of GTA 4's Carmageddon mod?
 Plus, we play upcoming electronic sport Videoball, and PC Gamer UK walks us through ARMA 3's awesome Zeus mode.

-Three Lane Highway is Chris' sometimes serious, sometimes silly column about Dota 2.
-The image above is from the ESL Flickr account.
+Three Lane Highway is Chris' weekly column about Dota 2.

 Every week, keen screen-grabber Ben Griffin brings you a sumptuous 4K resolution gallery to celebrate PC gaming's prettiest places.

 With the upcoming, stupidly pretty, Call of Duty: Advanced Warfare pouting its lips and batting its eyes on the horizon, I decided to give the last one some love.
 I've contained my exploits to the first mission, but even that's plenty variety given CoD's penchant for catapulting players between ludicrous scenarios.
 Here I go from outrunning an orbital strike on San Diego to floating around the very space station responsible for it, all while dodging bullets from jetpacking terrorists.

 Last week my pretender god Balboa conquered a quarter of the world of Valanis despite spending most of the time asleep.
 It’s a good time to come out of hibernation: Lanka has two other nations ruled by competing wannabe deities.